SmartCambridge/tfc_prod/monit/INSTALLATION.md

 sudo service monit status
 ```

-To add additional checks, edit tfc_prod/monit/monitrc and copy to /etc/monit
+To add additional checks, create a new fragment in `tfc_prod/monit/conf-available`, copy to
+`/etc/monit/conf-available` and link it into `/etc/monit/conf-enabled`

 To check monit configutation;
 ```
 sudo monit -t
 ```

-Restart monit with
+Reload monit configuration with
 ```
-sudo monit start all
+sudo monit reload
 ```

+Web console at https://smartcambridge.org/system/monitor/ - see
+`/etc/monit/httpd-server.conf` for the credentials

 Sample filesystem checks:
 ```